 If you are involved in a serious accident with an underinsured or uninsured motorist, these additional policy limits can increase your ability to cover any damages or medical expenses related to the accident for yourself or passengers.
-If the person responsible for the accident does not have enough coverage, having stacked coverage can provide substantial assistance for you to meet the gap between their coverage and the coverage you have available with your own policy.
+If the person responsible for the accident does not have enough coverage, having stacked coverage can help close the gap between their coverage and the coverage you have available with your own policy.

 Disadvantages of Stacking Auto Insurance

-While stacking auto insurance benefits for uninsured and underinsured bodily injury coverage can result in substantial benefits for consumers, stacking does, in fact, pose a danger for the auto insurance industry as a whole.
+While stacking auto insurance benefits for uninsured and underinsured bodily injury can result in substantial benefits for consumers, stacking does pose a danger for the auto insurance industry as a whole.

 When uninsured and underinsured bodily injury coverage was first proposed, the industry did not anticipate the ability to stack coverage for several cars into combined higher coverage limits.
 As more and more states have come to allow stacking, payouts for claims have the potential to be much higher than originally intended.
 As a result, there is the potential danger that insurance companies will attempt to recoup their losses by raising premiums for stacked coverage high enough to outweigh the benefit for consumers.

-One of the arguments that the auto insurance industry makes against stacking is that coverage limits are too high and results in loss of profits for them.
-Unfortunately, if this is the case, then the danger may indeed be that stacking will result in higher premiums for everyone for uninsured and underinsured bodily injury coverage, or there may be a push to eliminate this type of optional coverage altogether, especially since all states with the exception of New Hampshire, now have mandatory insurance coverage requirements.
+One of the arguments that the insurance industry makes against stacking is that coverage limits are too high and result in loss of profits for them.
+Unfortunately, if this is the case, then the danger may indeed be that stacking will result in higher uninsured and underinsured bodily injury premiums for everyone.
+Alternatively, there may be a push to eliminate this type of optional coverage altogether, especially since all states, except New Hampshire, now have mandatory insurance coverage requirements.